-Advertisers using the flat rate PPC model incur a fixed rate or fee per every click.
-Publishers offer different rates for different areas on their website.
-For instance, placing an ad on the header may be way more costly but effective than placing a pay-per-click ad on a website’s sidebar or footer.
+Advertisers using the flat rate PPC model incur a fixed rate per every click.
+Publishers offer different rates for different areas on their websites.
+For instance, placing an ad on the header may be way more costly but effective than placing the same ad on a site’s sidebar or footer.

 However, most publishers are open to negotiation.
-They can lower the PPC rate in case the advertiser offers a longer-term or high-value contract.
+They can lower the PPC rate if the advertiser offers a longer-term or high-value contract.
 But such terms are highly unlikely when using ad networks like Google Ads or Media.net (for Bing and Yahoo search engines).

 2. Bid-based Model

-In a bid-based PPC model, advertises quote the maximum offer they would be willing to pay for an advertising spot in an auction.
-Then, the publisher launches auctions using automated tools.
-Every time a user triggers the ad spot, an auction is triggered, and the winning bid ad is displayed.
+In a bid-based PPC, advertises quote the maximum offer they would be willing to pay for an advertising spot in an auction.
+The publisher then launches auctions using automation.
+Every time a user triggers the ad spot, an auction and a winning bid ad are displayed.

-However, the bid ‘winner’ is determined by the rank and not the bid’s value.
+However, the bid ‘winner’ is determined by the rank, not the bid’s value.
 In addition to considering the amount of money offered, the rank depends on the quality of the advertiser’s content.
 This way, relevant ads are shown to visitors, increasing their likelihood of clicking.